Lagrange-Labs/lsc-client-cli/README.md

 - Each Lagrange Attestation Node requires a BLS key pair to participate in the committee.
 Generate the BLS key pairs or insert your own keys in the prompt.

+> Note: If you plan to run one node each for Optimism and Base, then you only need to generate one BLS key pair and use it for both of them.

 - Prompt: "Do you want to add a new BLS Key Pair?" - Enter `y` if you want to add a BLS key pair
 - Prompt: "Do you want to generate a new Key Pair?" - Enter `y` if you want the CLI to randomly generate a key pair or enter your own BLS private key.
 - Please re-run this step to add more BLS key pairs if you want to run more nodes.

 - Each EigenLayer operator that participates into Lagrange State Committees AVS needs to generate one signer ECDSA private key.